getodk/docs/odkx-src/odk-2-sync-protocol.rst

 Before discussing the API, it is useful to identify the data on the system.
 The ODK-X tools assume all data fall into one of six groupings:

   1. (**Data Grouping #1**) HTML, JavaScript and tool configuration files that are not specific to any data table.
 These include custom home screens, CSS, logo icons, and settings for the tools (e.g., default font size, what settings options to show or hide).
   2. (**Data Grouping #2**) Data table definition, properties, HTML and JavaScript associated with a specific data table.
-These include all ODK Survey forms used to create or edit this data table, ODK Tables HTML and CSS files for list views, map displays and graphical displays of the data, and ODK Scan mark-sense form definitions.
+These include all ODK-X Survey forms used to create or edit this data table, ODK-X Tables HTML and CSS files for list views, map displays and graphical displays of the data, and ODK-X Scan mark-sense form definitions.
   3. (**Data Grouping #3**) Data rows and the file attachments (e.g., images, audio, video or other files) associated with specific revision(s) of each data row.
   4. Other files and data that are not synchronized with the server and are for internal use only; e.g., the tools' internal configuration files and device-specific configuration.
   5. Other files that are not synchronized with the server but are generated for external use such as exported csv files and detailed log files for troubleshooting.